Why Don’t Edibles Work for Me?

 According to a study published by the NIH, nearly 30% of respondents who have tried cannabis in their lifetime have consumed it in edible or beverage form.
 [1]

 Edibles are a convenient way to enjoy the benefits of cannabis without the need to smoke or vape.
-Let's dive into cannabis edibles, how they work, and why they may not be hitting you the way you'd like.
+Let's dive into cannabis edibles, how they work, and how to make the most of your edible experience.

 Key takeaways